 The virtuous case of Benjamin Paints.

 Quality control tests are not only limited to manufacturers.
 On the contrary, suppliers can also perform them to ensure product compliance for their customers.

-For example, one of our Romanian customers, Benjamin Paints has chosen our SAMA Tools name-brand Color Assessment Cabinet to verify the paint colors they sell.
+For example, one of our Romanian customers, Benjamin Paints has chosen our SAMA Tools name-brand Color Matching Cabinet to verify the paint colors they sell.
 They found this cabinet to be especially useful during their collaboration with major manufacturers, like Benjamin Moore from the United States.

 In addition, because they offer products and services for interiors, they can benefit from the compact size of the SAMA Tools cabinet.
 These smaller dimensions allow for effective use both in the laboratory and on the production line, ensuring color accuracy for every customer.